PrefectHQ/prefect/docs/guides/automations.md

 TODO: Clean up this data
 - Some sort of MLOPS next steps so the guide seems organic
-- Use an events trigger in your flow to kick off a deployment of marvin
 - low effort and does not force them to create a full blown automation to test out marvin
-- can showcase triggers and deployments being triggered from it